jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

   (c) any other preconditions of the application regime are met.

 ### 585 Power to enforce overseas penalties under application regime
-The Governor-General may, by Order in Council made on the recommendation of the Minister, for the purpose of implementing an application regime for a designated country, make regulations that provide for—
+(1) The Governor-General may, by Order in Council made on the recommendation of the Minister, for the purpose of implementing an application regime for a designated country, make regulations that provide for—
   (a) the application of this subpart to provisions of the securities laws of that country under or in respect of which a penalty may be imposed; and
   (b) the preconditions of the application regime (if any).
+(2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 586 Interpretation
 In this subpart,—